DreamedWave/Thursday-Morning-Graduatin/README.md

 <br></br>

  **And Lastly (but not the least)**
-   - To the 'Eldritch' friend group that initially gave me this idea and pushed me to make an FNF Mod
+   - To my 'Eldritch' friends that initially gave me this idea and pushed me to make an FNF Mod
-   - To the 'BEPIS' friend group for supporting me throughout these years of development and just being overall really cool people
+   - To my 'BEPIS' friends for supporting me throughout these years of development and just being overall really cool people
-   - To the 'Joki Joki' friend group, classmates, and acquaintances that were interested in the project - atleast even just for a brief moment
+   - To my 'Joki Joki' friends, and any classmates/acquaintances that were interested in the project - atleast even just for a brief moment
    - And to you who is reading this right now!

 **Big thanks to you all!
 This project would not have been possible if it weren't for all of you!**